-Relevant Federal Register notices, sections of the Code of Federal Regulations, and NIH and FDA policies, procedures, and regulations are available to faculty from the IRB office or from the IRB website at http://biologicalsciences.uchicago.edu/irb-home.
+Relevant Federal Register notices, sections of the Code of Federal Regulations, and NIH and FDA policies, procedures, and regulations are available to faculty from the IRB office or from the IRB website.
 Scholarly and interpretive articles that pertain to research involving human subjects are also kept in the IRB office as reference items.
 Such materials are utilized by the IRB Chair, staff and the Committee, and are available for reference and educational purposes.